caente/caente.github.com/_posts/2017-02-23-quick-and-dirty.md

 #### Type level recursion

-As said above, shapeless is about providing evidence to the compiler.
+Shapeless is about providing evidence to the compiler.
 And the way of doing so, is using typeclasses and **recursion**, being recursion the corner stone, with the added weirdness that it happens at _compile time_.
 So let's spend some time understanding it.
 For that, let's write a typeclass for finding members, by type, in a case class (this typeclass *will not be used* on the problem, it's just a simpler example) e.g.:

 ~~~
 case class Foo(i:String, d:Int)